afritz1/OpenTESArena/README.md

 #### Music (optional)
 1. Download [eawpats](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip)
-1. Extract the `.zip`
+1. Extract the `.zip` which creates an uncompressed eawpats folder
-1. Copy the extracted `eawpats` folder inside the OpenTESArena `data` folder
+1. Copy and paste the uncompressed `eawpats` folder into the OpenTESArena `data` folder
-   - If you'd like a different sound patches library like OPL3, edit the value of `MidiConfig` in `options/options-default.txt` so it points to the MIDI `.cfg` file for that library
+   - You're encouraged to find higher-quality sound patches / soundfonts (.sf2) to use with `MidiConfig` in `options/options-default.txt`

 #### Run `otesa.exe`